INTERNATIONAL STUDENTS ONLY:

 In addition to the normal application procedures, international students should consider the following information.

-Students with TOEFL scores not meeting this threshold will NOT be admitted to the graduate program.
+Students with TOEFL or IELTS scores not meeting this threshold will NOT be admitted to the graduate program.

-TOEFL scores are generally not required from applicants who have completed two (2) years of full-time, upper-division academic study in the U.S. or have received a bachelor's degree or higher from an institution in the United States, English-speaking provinces of Canada, the United Kingdom, the Republic of Ireland, Australia, or New Zealand.
-However, if you have been residing outside these countries since completing your study or earning your degree, you may be required to submit a current TOEFL score.
-If you have questions whether you must submit a TOEFL report, please contact the Graduate Coordinator.
+English proficiency scores are generally not required from applicants who have completed two (2) years of full-time, upper-division academic study in the U.S. or have received a bachelor's degree or higher from an institution in the United States, English-speaking provinces of Canada, the United Kingdom, the Republic of Ireland, Australia, or New Zealand.
+However, if you have been residing outside these countries since completing your study or earning your degree, you may be required to submit a current TOEFL/IELTS score.
+If you have questions whether you must submit a report, please contact the Graduate Coordinator.

 TOEFL results are valid for two (2) years from the test date to the semester of admission.
 Official scores can be sent to The University of Arizona by request from TOEFL, Box 899-TR, Princeton, NJ, 08540, USA (the institution code for The University of Arizona is 4832).